-Neuroarts provides the scientific basis for artistic traditions that date back through the millennia and offers a framework for translating contemporary scholarship into practice.
+Neuroarts provides scientific explanations for artistic traditions that date back through the millennia and offers a framework for translating contemporary scholarship into practice.
 With the help of technology, we increasingly understand the mechanisms through which art changes the brain, biology, and behavior and drives us towards health and well-being.

 But there is much more to learn so that we can develop and build on the science with rigor, including the best ways to deliver art, the optimal dose and duration of the therapy, and how to tailor it to individual experiences, opportunities, and challenges.
 The field is at an inflection point, offering the hope of tackling some of society’s most intractable problems.
 Whether through dance, song, writing, or painting, approached either as maker or beholder, health and well-being is enhanced by expressions of self, experience, imagination, and creativity.
 Neuroarts helps us harness and mobilize these powerful biological forces and realize the promise of art.